 This journey began in 2010 during Hackney Wicked Arts Festival where I live.
 I dragged a two ring Baby Belling table top stove outside my front door onto a small table and cooked up a huge pot of peanut butter stew with some just ripe plantains frying up next to it.
 My friend Ruth made a sign 'Zoe's Peanut Butter Stew' which we hung on the gate.
 The piquant smell of rich and spicy scotch bonnet infused peanut soup drew people over to our studio which was being used as a gallery space.
 It created a social gathering and a lot of conversation about Ghanaian food which almost no one eating had heard of.
 "You should do this again" customers and friends suggested.
 "Yeah maybe" was my unenthused reply - it had been fun though what did I know about catering?
 Nevertheless the following year over the same festival weekend we transformed our live/work studio into a restaurant space, making tables and benches and getting second hand plates and cutlery from Roman Road.
 I went to Ridley Road market and bought a tonne of colourful West African fabrics.
 I started to create a Spotify playlist of Afro beat and Hi life to provide ambience to the feasting and that weekend we sold out repeatedly.
 By the end I had a mailing list of over 200 people wanting to book again to eat Ghanaian food in my living room.
-And so the supper clubs were born, the supper clubs became event catering and pop up enquiries, then streetfood pitches, kitchen residencies across London, Berlin and New York, a beloved long term pop-up restaurant in Brixton, a cookbook and a new restaurant space at The Institute of Light in London Fields opening 7th March 2018.
+And so the supper clubs were born, the supper clubs became event catering and pop up enquiries, then streetfood pitches, kitchen residencies across London, Berlin and New York, a beloved long term pop-up restaurant in Brixton and a cookbook Zoe’s Ghana Kitchen published in April 2017.